BabylonJS/Documentation/content/features/featuresDeepDive/materials/shaders/introToShaders.md

 2. Fragment Shader: this uses data from the Vertex Shader to determine the position and colour of the pixels to represent each facet of the mesh.

-Fragment Shaders are sometimes refered to as Pixel Shaders.
+Fragment Shaders are sometimes referred to as Pixel Shaders.

 ![Shaders](/img/how_to/Shaders/shade1.jpg)